Facebook Could Actually Be A Direct Threat To Google's Core Business

 If this effect works and can be measured well for advertisers, this could completely change the picture for Facebook.

-Google’s bottom of the funnel business is the most amazing online business model because it delivers measurable, reliable ROI for direct response advertisers.
-(In advertising lingo, “top of the funnel” advertising seeks to generate demand while “bottom of the funnel” advertising seeks to satisfy demand.
-Google is the king of the latter online, and Facebook is thought to want to dominate the former.)
+Google’s bottom of the funnel business is the most amazing online business model because it delivers measurable, reliable ROI for direct response advertisers, which allowed Google to grow revenue much faster than Facebook, as you can see in the chart below:

 It’s always assumed that Facebook advertising is mostly top of the funnel, brand/media advertising, and that this is the huge pot of money that Facebook is going after.
 Facebook COO Sheryl Sandberg told us as much during Business Insider’s IGNITION conference.